microsoft/vstest-docs/RFCs/0017-Managed-TestCase-Properties.md

 Parameters are encoded as a comma-separated list of strings in parentheses at the end of the `ManagedMethod` property.
 Each parameter is encoded using the rules below.

-* Basic Types - Most basic types should be written using their namespace and type name with no extra whitespace.
+* Basic Types - Types should be written using their namespace and type name with no extra whitespace.
 For example (`NamespaceA.NamespaceB.Class`).
 Native types should be written using their CLR type names (`System.Int32`,`System.String`).
 Return types are not encoded.
 * Array Types - Arrays should be encoded as the element type followed by square brackets (`[]`).
 Multidimensional arrays are encoded the same as single dimensional arrays.
 * Generic Types - Generic types should be encoded as the type name, followed by comma-separated type arguments in angle brackets (`<>`).
 * Generic Parameters - Parameters that are typed by a generic argument on the containing type are encoded with an exclamation point (`!`) followed by the ordinal index of the parameter in the generic argument list.